-This letter exemplifies the diverse genre of "last letters," missives written during the Holocaust by Jews who sensed that they had run out of options and would most likely be murdered soon.1 Though Gitla announces that she and probably her remaining family members—she uses the first-person plural pronoun "we"—were being taken "to work," there seems to be a hint of despair in the cryptic message.
-Did Gitla know where they were being taken, or do we sense despair because we know, in hindsight, that most Jews who ended up on deportation trains in this period and in this area were slated for murder?
+This letter exemplifies the diverse genre of "last letters" written during the Holocaust by Jews who sensed that they would not live much longer.1 Though Gitla announces that she and probably her remaining family members—she uses the pronoun "we"—were being taken "to work," there seems to be a hint of despair in the message.
+Did Gitla know the fate that awaited most Jews deported to Poland?

 The postwar archivist in the Oyneg Shabes archive noted that the transport had originated in Płońsk.
-There is no direct evidence to support this claim, but there is strong circumstantial evidence to suggest that they were right.
+Some of the letter's details suggest that they were correct.
 The letter was dated December 17, 1942, and Gitla wrote that they had been traveling for two days already.
-This short time window corresponds with the time of the final wave of deportations and the "liquidation" of the Płońsk ghetto; the last transport that left the ghetto departed on December 16.3 Gitla might have been on that one or the one that was sent off the previous day, depending how we interpret her concept of "two days."
+This short time window corresponds with the time of the final wave of deportations from the Płońsk ghetto; the last transport that left the ghetto departed on December 16.4 Gitla might have been on that one or the one that was sent off the previous day.
 Finally, the transport was clearly traveling southwestward, from Płońsk, via Warsaw, to Częstochowa, from which Gitla sent her letter.